 For nuisance bears, call BEARWISE at 1-866-514-2327.
 If it is an emergency, call 9-1-1.

 Phone 613-628-3101 ext 242

 * Please note: The approximate turn around time on any application is around 2 weeks from the date in which the completed application form was submitted.
-Please be advised that Mark Schroeder will also be on vacation from October 23, 2020 to November 9, 2020.

 “Emergency preparedness is everyone’s responsibility.
 Prepare your emergency survival kit today for a safer tomorrow.”